diamondniam/token/README.md

 - TypeScript: .tsx and .ts extensions for strict typing and component clarity.

-- Domain-first: if inside dialogs group component should start with Dialog.
+- Domain-first: e.g. if inside dialogs group component name should start with Dialog.

 ## 🔐 Features